FroopleXP/Bootr/README.md

-# NetroPi
+# Bootr
-A custom on boot ROM loader for RetroPie
+A custom on boot ROM loader for RetroArch